Italy SIM card for tourists: Prices, where to buy, and alternatives

 Vodafone

-Let’s start with the Vodafone Dolce Vita packages, which come in two forms.
-You can get 200 GB of data for around USD 17 or 300 GB for USD 28.
-Both plans also let you connect from other countries in Europe, though the data allocated for those destinations is limited — 16 GB with the first plan and 27 GB with the second.
+Vodafone operates around the world, and is one of the most well-established European SIM card providers.
+Let’s start with the Vodafone Dolce Vita packages, which come in two forms: 200 GB or 300 GB.
+Both plans let you connect from other countries in Europe, though the data allocated for those destinations is limited — 16 GB with the first plan and 27 GB with the second.
 These Vodafone plans, which last for around a month, also come with 200 minutes for calls (including international calls) and texts within Italy and 40 other countries.
+As far as we can tell, you can’t order these Dolce Vita cards in advance, so you’ll need to arrive in Italy, find a Vodafone store, and purchase your card there.

 WindTre